aDotInTheVoid/boxcars/docs/report/report.md

 ```

 The **Rust** programming language offers extensive support for concurrent and
 parallel programming.
-While Rust is shown be memory safe and datarace free,
+While Rust is shown to be memory safe and datarace free,
 it is not deadlock free.

 **Behaviour-Oriented Concurrency** is a novel paradigm that extends the actor